sleevs/PyDesignPatterns/README.md

 # PyDesignPatterns

-## Demonstration of using Design Pattern with Python .
+## Demonstration of Design Pattern with Python